Seahawks1013/242studentslabs/labs/lab8.md

 **[OBSERVE 11]**
 Compute the speedup ratios: how many times faster is the Trie for exact search?

+Answer: From the output - Trie: 303,062 μs, and BST: 783,885 μs.
+Speedup = 783,885/303,062 = ~2.6x faster.
+The trie is faster because it does O(L) per lookup, compared to the BST, which does O(L x logn)

 **[OBSERVE 12]**
 The BST height is printed alongside log₂(50,000) ≈ 15.
 The actual BST height for random words should be around 35–40.
 Why is a randomly built BST not balanced, even with random data?
 What would need to be different about the insertion order to achieve height ≈ 15?

+Answer: Random words are not truly random alphabetically.
+Some letters in words occur more.
+An example would be the likelihood of having words starting with 'a' compared to 'x' - words starting with 'a' are much more likely to appear in this random generation.
+Therefore, certain subtrees grow more, which creates unequal leveling.
+The BST has no mechanism of self-correction.
+To achieve a height of 15, all 50,000 words would need to be alphabetically sorted, always insert the middle word first, and then do the middle of each half, and so on.